Paper Wasps Identification Guide

 +

 Attempting to remove a nest without proper precautions can result in multiple stings.
-We recommend professional treatment to eliminate the wasps safely.
+We recommend professional treatment to eliminate the colony effectively.

 What should I do if I see paper wasps around my home?